First-Mover Bias in Gradient Boosting Explanations: Mechanism, Detection, and Resolution: Related Work

 \paragraph{SHAP and model explanations.} SHAP values \citep{lundberg2017unified} provide a theoretically grounded decomposition of predictions into feature contributions, drawing on the Shapley value framework from cooperative game theory \citep{shapley1953value}.
 TreeSHAP \citep{lundberg2020local} enables efficient exact computation for tree-based models.
 While SHAP satisfies desirable axiomatic properties (local accuracy, missingness, consistency), these guarantees are conditioned on a fixed model.
 When the model changes--- even slightly---the SHAP values can change substantially.

-\paragraph{Instability of feature importance.} The instability of SHAP values under model perturbation has been noted by several authors. \citet{fisher2019all} formalize the Rashomon set---the collection of models with near-optimal performance---and show that variable importance can vary widely across this set. \citet{dong2020exploring} visualize the ``cloud'' of variable importance across Rashomon-set models, demonstrating that importance rankings are inherently ambiguous when many near-optimal models exist. \citet{semenova2022existence} further characterize the Rashomon set's structure and its implications for model selection. \citet{marx2023but} demonstrate that SHAP-based feature attributions are sensitive to reference distribution choices. \citet{covert2021explaining} provide a unified framework connecting removal-based explanations (including SHAP) and discuss stability considerations across methods.
+\paragraph{Instability of feature importance.} The instability of SHAP values under model perturbation has been noted by several authors. \citet{fisher2019all} formalize the Rashomon set---the collection of models with near-optimal performance---and show that variable importance can vary widely across this set. \citet{dong2020exploring} visualize the ``cloud'' of variable importance across Rashomon-set models, demonstrating that importance rankings are inherently ambiguous when many near-optimal models exist. \citet{semenova2022existence} further characterize the Rashomon set's structure and its implications for model selection. \citet{bilodeau2024impossibility} prove impossibility results for complete and linear attribution methods (including SHAP and Integrated Gradients), showing they can provably fail to improve on random guessing for inferring model behavior on sufficiently rich model classes. \citet{chenrashomongb2024} provide the first systematic analysis of the Rashomon effect in gradient boosting specifically, with an information-theoretic characterization of the Rashomon set and a framework for mitigating predictive multiplicity. \citet{marx2023but} demonstrate that SHAP-based feature attributions are sensitive to reference distribution choices. \citet{covert2021explaining} provide a unified framework connecting removal-based explanations (including SHAP) and discuss stability considerations across methods.
 The problem is especially acute for correlated features, where SHAP must distribute credit among features that carry overlapping information \citep{kumar2020problems, chen2020true}.

-\paragraph{Ensemble explanations.} \citet{paillard2025ensemble} address a distinct consistency problem: given a single already-fitted ensemble model, they argue for computing one SHAP attribution over the full ensemble rather than averaging per-tree attributions, for internal consistency within that model.
-Their setting does not address cross-fit reproducibility---whether retraining the model on the same data yields the same attributions.
-Our results show that this cross-fit instability (our focus) is not resolved by the single-ensemble approach: the single-ensemble baseline (``Ensemble SHAP'') does not improve stability over Single Best, and the Large Single Model, which maximizes sequential tree dependency, produces the worst stability of any method tested.
+\paragraph{Ensemble explanations.} \citet{paillard2025ensemble} argue for computing SHAP values from a single large ensemble rather than aggregating explanations from multiple models, on the grounds that a single ensemble provides a consistent explanation.
+Our results challenge this recommendation: the single-ensemble approach (our ``Ensemble SHAP'' baseline) does not resolve the instability caused by correlated features and, when taken to its extreme (the Large Single Model), amplifies it.